Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Background and Related Work

 Meta-heuristics have been shown to be very competitive, sometimes outperforming greedy algorithms~\cite{DBLP:journals/tse/LiHH07, marchetto2015multi, DBLP:journals/tse/NucciPZL20, thomas2014static}.
 Marchetto \etal \cite{marchetto2015multi} used multi-objective genetic algorithms to optimize trade-offs between \textit{cumulative code coverage}, \textit{cumulative requirement coverage}, and \textit{execution cost}.
 Besides, genetic algorithms have been widely used to optimize test case diversity~\cite{thomas2014static} for black-box TCP.

-This paper uses both greedy and genetic algorithms to prioritize simulation-based test cases for self-driving cars.
-This is because both types of algorithms have been shown to outperform their counterparts in different domains and programs~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/jss/ArrietaWSE19}.
+This paper uses greedy algorithm, single-objective genetic algorithm, and multi-objective genetic algorithm to prioritize simulation-based test cases for self-driving cars.
+This is because each type of algorithm has been shown to outperform its counterparts in different domains and programs~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/jss/ArrietaWSE19}.